 It is envisioned that the Advocacy Technical Working Group will help to organize and conduct further stakeholder meetings and workshops at the national and provincial levels.
-Members of the working group from relevant sectors will develop a set of core messages on the roles and responsibilities in implementing the Strategic Plan within their respective sectors.
-The multi-stakeholder coordination platforms for multisectoral nutrition will work in synergy with the Advocacy Technical Working Group to assure clear communication of the needs of communities and frontline service providers to relevant decisionmakers and funding agencies.
-In turn, multi-stakeholder coordination platforms will work to build advocacy efforts in line with the "Afghanistan Food Security and Nutrition Agenda Public Awareness and Advocacy Framework and Plan 2018-2023".
+Members of the working group from relevant sectors will develop a set of core messages on the roles and responsibilities in implementing the strategy within their respective sectors.

+The multi-stakeholder coordination platforms for multi-sectoral nutrition will work in synergy with the Advocacy Technical Working Group to assure clear communication of the needs of communities and frontline service providers to relevant decision makers and funding agencies.
+In turn, multi-stakeholder coordination platforms will work to build advocacy efforts through multi-stakeholder coordination platforms in line with the "Afghanistan Food Security and Nutrition Agenda Public Awareness and Advocacy Framework and Plan 2018-2023".

-Assuring advocacy efforts are ongoing throughout the Strategic Plan's life cycle will be key to allow for sensitization of new actors in the nutrition and wider political, humanitarian and developmental spheres in Afghanistan, as well as refocusing efforts of existing actors.
-While the "Afghanistan Food Security and Nutrition Agenda Public Awareness and Advocacy Framework and Plan 2018-2023" covers a five-year implementation period, the in-depth implementation plan is just two years.
-It is envisioned the multi-stakeholder coordination platforms and SUN Networks will work to develop and engage in further advocacy activities in line with the "Afghanistan Food Security and Nutrition Agenda Public Awareness and Advocacy Framework and Plan 2018-2023", as necessary.
+Assuring advocacy efforts are ongoing throughout the strategy's life cycle will be key to allow for sensitisation of new actors in the nutrition and wider political, humanitarian and developmental spheres in Afghanistan, as well as refocusing efforts of existing actors.
+While the "Afghanistan Food Security and Nutrition Agenda Public Awareness and Advocacy Framework and Plan 2018-2023" covers a five-year implementation period, the in-depth implementation plan in the is just two years.
+It is envisioned the multi-stakeholder coordination platforms and SUN networks will work to develop and engage in further advocacy activities in line with the "Afghanistan Food Security and Nutrition Agenda Public Awareness and Advocacy Framework and Plan 2018-2023" as necessary.

-Other relevant advocacy strategies and efforts of the GoIRA will need to be reviewed to identify options for the integration of multisectoral nutrition issues.
-Similarly, the working modalities and synergies with the Afghanistan SDG advocacy strategy will need to be laid out.
+Other relevant advocacy strategies and efforts of the GOIRA will need to be reviewed to identify options for the integration of multi-sectoral nutrition issues.
+Similarly, the working modalities and synergies with the A-SDG advocacy strategy will need to be laid out.